d215steinberg/GildedRose-Java/README.md

 ```
 But this test seems to contradict another requirement:
 ```
-    - Just for clarification, an item can never have its Quality increase above 50, however Sulfuras is a legendary item and as such its Quality is 80 and it never alters.
+Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.
 ```

 The fact that our test passes reveals that the system currently does not assure that a Sulfuras item's quality is 80.